 Again, because we're not working in teams or otherwise won't have multiple contributors to the same online GitHub repository, this doesn't really matter – it's simply asking if you want to automatically pull changes from the hosted repository on GitHub every few minutes.
 You can safely click either option.

-We also can confirm that our commit made it to our GitHub repository by going to the project page.
+It's always a good idea to confirm that your commit made it to your GitHub repository by going to the project page.

 The answer can vary based on the culture of the company/development team that a software developer works with, but in general, each commit should represent a single unit of work.
 Some examples of a unit of work might be: